 Utilizing plans conceived by the noted landscape architectural firm of Frederick Law Olmstead, arboretum development began in 1887.
 The site was originally wooded and many of the large oaks now seen were retained during the clearing of the land.
 With the cooperation of Charles Sprague Sergeant, then director of Boston’s Arnold Arboretum, Mr. Cutting several years later began to plant his conifer collection in the area just north of the Carriage House.
-Unfortunately, and in most instances the result of a severe hurricane in 1985, many of these original plants have been lost.
+Unfortunately, and in most instances, the result of a severe hurricane in 1985, many of these original plants have been lost.
 However, because of subsequent plantings made during and after the 1940′s, the current collection of fir, spruce, pine, cypress, hemlock, yew and other lesser known conifers is still probably the most extensive to be found on Long Island.
 Contained within the collection are several trees which, regionally, are the largest of their species.
-Also found are extensive plantings of dwarf evergreens, rhododendron, azaleas, hollies and oaks.
+Also found are extensive plantings of dwarf evergreens, rhododendron, azaleas, hollies, and oaks.
 Wildflowers and daffodils are featured in many native woodland locations.
 Combined with the site’s ponds and streamlets, these areas also provide opportunities to observe a broad range of land and aquatic birds and occasional glimpses of fox, raccoon and other small wildlife.

-Located in the former Cutting residence are magnificent fireplaces, woodworkings, stained glass windows and a small natural history display.
+Located in the former Cutting residence are magnificent fireplaces, woodworking, stained glass windows and a small natural history display.
 The manor house also contains a café with an open porch overlooking the Connetquot River and the administration office.

-Walks, public buildings and rest rooms are accessible to handicapped persons.
+Walks, public buildings, and restrooms are accessible to handicapped persons.

-No pets are allowed and recreational activities such as bathing, picnicking, sports, games and bicycle riding are not permitted on the grounds.
+No pets are allowed and recreational activities such as bathing, picnicking, sports, games, and bicycle riding are not permitted on the grounds.
 However, Heckscher State Park, which adjoins the Arboretum, provides accommodations for picnicking and other active recreational programs.